MathieuAR-GDPSFH/community-guide/faq/account-disabled.md

 # Account Disabled

-This guide will teach you how to fix "This account has been disabled" mwssage
+This guide will teach you how to fix "This account has been disabled" message

 You will need
 - phpmyadmin